January 18, 2017

 “When my father saw my interest in cycling, he encouraged me in every way to get out on the road just as he had done in the 1930s during The Depression.
 And more than that, he supported my ambitions by buying me a proper bike, tools, clothing, and accessories — whatever I needed to seek out bicycle touring adventure.
 I think of that first bike now as an investment in my future.
 And it has paid large dividends for me.
 His support when I was so young made all the difference.” -Greg Siple

-In 1968, twenty-two-year-old Greg Siple flew from to Europe to discover bike culture.
+In 1968, twenty-two-year-old Greg Siple flew to Europe to discover bike culture.
 “In Europe, the bicycle was understood and revered, and I wanted to connect with bicycling in a way I could not in Columbus, OH,” said Greg.
 And though he watched the Tour de France and saw famous racers like Eddy Merckx, he didn’t come home wanting to jumpstart bike racing culture in the States.

 “Ironically, although I had gone to Europe on a bike racing quest, I came home a bicycle tourist.
 Slowly meandering across the European countryside had become more fulfilling than riding big miles or getting somewhere first.
 I had traded achievement for adventure.”